Mina-Shah/100-JS-Projects/README.md

 ## Projects List

 1. **Todo List**
-   A simple app to add, edit, and delete tasks with local storage support.
+   A simple app to add, edit, and delete tasks.

 2. **Color Picker**
    An interactive color picker to choose and copy color codes.